Face The Outdoors

 This is where math starts working strongly in your favor.
 Four to five nights gives you genuine weather insurance, multiple shots at catching an active geomagnetic night, and—critically—the ability to relax rather than feeling desperate pressure on your one remaining night.
 At five nights, you’re looking at approximately 93–98% aurora viewing chances and roughly 70–85% odds of a strong display.

-Five to Seven Nights: The Sweet Spot (This Fairbanks Aurora Guide’s Recommendation)
+Five to Seven Nights: The Sweet Spot — What Each Block of Nights Actually Buys You

 Seven-Plus Nights: The Enthusiast’s Trip